British Indian Army: Second World War

-Post Second World War
+Post-Second World War

-Lord Mountbatten inspects the 17th Dogra Regiment at Singapore, 1945.
+Lord Mountbatten inspects the 17th Dogra Regiment in Singapore, 1945.

 Indian Army soldiers pass the saluting base in the Delhi Victory Week Parade, 7 March 1946.

 12 September 1946 the minister for external affairs in India, Jawaharlal Nehru demanded in a letter to the Commander in Chief and Defence Secretary, that a large-scale reform should be implemented to improve the Indian Army.
 Calcutta had been ravaged by large communal riots, but the British Indian Army was able to restore order.
 Nehru demanded with urgency, that the Indian Army should safeguard India's new democracy.
 Nehru was a nationalist and opposed India's "divide and rule" policy.

 Contingent of infantry from the Indian Army at the Victory Parade in London, 8 June 1946.

 As a result of the Partition of India in 1947, the formations, units, assets, and indigenous personnel of the Indian Army were divided between the Dominion of India and the Dominion of Pakistan.
 As Brian Lapping wrote, "By comparison with the two great provinces [Bengal & Punjab], partition of the army and the civil service was easy, though by any other standard, it was difficult, wasteful, and destructive. ...
 The men were transferred in their units.
 Regiments of Sikh and Hindu soldiers from the north-west frontier had to make their way through Muslim territory to get out of what was to be Pakistan."
 Also in 1947 a final agreement was signed regarding the Gurkha regiments in the British Indian Army.
 Four Gurkha regiments, recruited from both eastern and western Nepal, would join the British Army.
 The remaining six Gurkha regiments of the British Indian Army joined the Dominion of India.
 During the transition period after partition, those Gurkha regiments that were in Pakistan, did their service, but were eventually moved back to India.